phalcon/blog/data/posts/2017/03/2017-03-03-building-the-new-phalcon-website-middleware-part-3.md

 We first check where we are.
 Using a simple `str_replace`, we create a unique file name based on the route, so that we can have a cache file name (or key depending on your cache adapter).

 We then check if we are in production mode (set in our `.env` file) and if so, we invoke the cache for the view.
+If the data has been cached we use that.

-Several variables are being sent to the view, which have originally been set in our `EnvironmentMiddleware` or other areas of the site.
+If we do not have a cache hit, several variables are being sent to the view, which have originally been set in our `EnvironmentMiddleware` or other areas of the site.
 We then render the view, set the response contents and send the response back.

 ### CLI Application